 Choosing a good sleeping spot can make all the difference.
 If things look bad, try a different terminal.
 If you have not yet cleared security you may find that the Arrivals hall is a better bet than Departures.
 In large airports you may find that the international terminal stays open at night whereas the domestic one may shut.

 The best spot will have no announcements, little footfall, and a comfortable temperature.
 Whilst on the subject of temperature, make sure you have plenty of layers as some airports can be overwhelmingly hot and airless whilst others have ferocious air conditioning.
-Ear plugs and eye masks are also must-haves if you want to stand the best chance of sleeping.

 Be mindful of security